 Photo Courtesy of thehouseofhendrix.com

-I love this idea of the birthday fairy.
+#3- I love this idea of the birthday fairy.
 It is a birthday tradition that can be carried on for generations.
-The birthday fairy visit during the night, and fills the birthday person’s shoe with quarters.
+The birthday fairy visits during the night and fills the birthday person’s shoe with quarters.
 One quarter for each year, plus one for good luck!

 Photo Courtesy of sofestive.com

-Use whiteboard markers on a window, mirror or even car window to celebrate their special day.
-I have seen some where they write how old they are in minutes, hours, and days.
-I like write something like “10 looks good on you” or “Boy you look all grown up today!”
+#2-Use whiteboard markers on a window, mirror or even car window to celebrate their special day.
+I have seen somewhere they write how old they are in minutes, hours, and days.
+I like to write something like “10 looks good on you” or “Boy you look all grown up today!”
 It takes 2 minutes but they love it!